We expect contributors to abide by our underlying Code of Conduct. All discussions about this project must be respectful and harassment-free.

 Please note: core team members may update the title of an issue to reflect the discussion.

 Some areas of the project could use updated tests, and new features should always include test coverage.
-Please give our testing guide a read!
+Feel free to read our testing section for guides, such as the front end tests page.

 We use Code Climate to find code smells.
 If a pull request contains code smells, we might recommend a refactor before merging.
 We like readable code, and encourage DRY when it's reasonable!